 Courageous citizens of the Borough of Queens, who nobly sacrificed their lives to liberate the people of Kuwait, during the Persian Gulf Conflict.

 This plaque is dedicated in their honor on the 4th day of June, 1991.

-More about this marker.
+More about this memorial.
 The marker is mounted on a retaining wall to the right of the entrance of Queens Borough Hall in Queens.

 Regarding Queens Borough Hall Persian Gulf War Memorial.

 • F.P.O.
 Volden died in a boiler room accident aboard a navy ship.